haris563/code-test/README.md

 # Digital Renaissance Code Test

+_Currently we have stopped taking in new applicants.
+You can still send in a code test for when a position opens up again_

 I'm Luuk, Chief Technology Officer at [Digital Renaissance](https://thedigitalrenaissance.io/team).

 I wrote this test to get a sense of your: